 - Company culture blog posts

-Map Content Along the Funnel
+Map Content Along the Flywheel

-Map out content for each stage of the funnel that moves visitors from one stage to the next.
+Map out content for each stage of the flywheel that moves visitors from one phase to the next.
 Start by prioritizing personas and identifying the content they need in order to build out a content plan for each user paths.
 This is typically done through a collaborative discussion.
 Brainstorm your content with your subject-matter experts and map content for each buyer persona and industry you do work with.

 Learn more about generating leads by downloading our free ebook, “B2B Lead Generation.”